gyam28/CodeChallengePython/README.md

 </ul>
 <p>More details on the specifics for each challenge can be found inside every separate script as introduction to it.</p>

-<p>p.s.: <b>Please note</b> the files will not appear in the order of described challenges due to being inserted ascending by name from a-z.</p>
+<p><b>p.s.: Please note the files will not appear in the order of described challenges due to being inserted ascending by name from a-z.</b></p>